Madrigal House by Paul Raff Studio

-Our objective was to go beyond the conventional approach of juxtaposing modern architecture with a historic structure.
-Ours was a delicate “madrigal” – a weaving together of restoration, transformation and invention.
+In this remarkable renovation, we sought to harmonize the juxtaposition of modern architecture and historic structure.
+Our approach was a delicate “madrigal” – a skillful blend of restoration, transformation, and invention.

-The new home unfolds in a passage from old to new, maintaining gracious Edwardian proportions throughout to ensure a seamless transition.
-A carefully restored and refined exterior respects the characteristically high-Victorian and Edwardian neighbourhood.
-The grand stained glass entry opens onto a central hall that stretches through the original part of the home containing the living room, music room and roomy staircase, which was relocated to a more central location from the back of the house.
+The new home unfolds with graceful Edwardian proportions, carefully preserved to ensure a seamless transition between old and new.
+The meticulously restored exterior respects the high-Victorian and Edwardian character of the neighborhood, while the grand stained glass entry opens onto a central hall that stretches through the original part of the home.

-Here, though pared down from its original ornamental details, deliberate homage is paid to the 19th century.
-Newly commissioned stained glass adorns the music room and staircase; thick, curved banisters, crown mouldings and 10” beveled baseboards are interpretation of what would have been native to the home and an existing Jatoba floor underwent chemical treatment to bring out a more era-appropriate colour.
+In the central hall, we paid homage to the 19th century with deliberate nods to the era’s ornamental details.
+Newly commissioned stained glass adorns the music room and staircase, while thick, curved banisters, crown mouldings, and 10” beveled baseboards interpret the home’s native features.
+An existing Jatoba floor underwent chemical treatment to bring out a more era-appropriate color.

-The central hall arrives at the back of the house where the new extension encompasses a large, multitasking kitchen.
-While still marked by the home’s grand spatiality, traditional details fall away to express the full gamut of contemporary design.
-A modern clarity characterizes the kitchen’s strong composition, setting the stage for a new kind of luxury in visual and material richness: unadorned Anigre veneer millwork frames boldly articulated elements like a black lacquer espresso station and linear stainless steel bar.
-A spacious eating area, an office command centre and an integrated teal daybed with reading light round out the amenity in this, what is the new heart of the home.
+The central hall leads to the back of the house, where the new extension encompasses a large, multitasking kitchen.
+While maintaining the home’s grand spatiality, traditional details give way to express the full gamut of contemporary design.
+A modern clarity characterizes the kitchen’s strong composition, setting the stage for a new kind of luxury in visual and material richness.
+Unadorned Anigre veneer millwork frames boldly articulated elements like a black lacquer espresso station and linear stainless steel bar.

-The second floor contains adult living quarters: master bedroom with a marble-clad ensuite and his-and hers offices.
-An ample dressing room shows off more unique customization, where a built-in closet is scribed perfectly into the original curved ceiling.
+The second floor contains adult living quarters, including a master bedroom with a marble-clad ensuite and his-and-hers offices.
+An ample dressing room showcases unique customization, with a built-in closet scribed perfectly into the original curved ceiling.

-On the top floor, the addition of modern dormers opens up a formerly cramped attic to allow for three, equal size bedrooms for the family’s children.
-The boxed dormers face in three different directions and although democratic in size (to avoid sibling rivalry), each room offers its occupant a unique shape and view, with light pouring in through dramatically cut window channels.
-As with the rest of the home, the bedrooms are customized with built-in storage, desks, shelving and window seating, to ensure optimal use of space.
+On the top floor, modern dormers open up a formerly cramped attic to allow for three equal-size bedrooms for the family’s children.
+The boxed dormers face in three different directions, offering each room a unique shape and view.
+The bedrooms are customized with built-in storage, desks, shelving, and window seating to ensure optimal use of space.

 Photography by Steve Tsai and Ben Rahn / A-Frame